 Sunny Side is a tiny city located in the state of Georgia.
 With a population of 212 people and just one neighborhood, Sunny Side is the 471st largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Sunny Side is generally considered to be a blue-collar town.
-50.00% of the Sunny Side workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Sunny Side is a city of transportation and shipping workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Sunny Side who work in law enforcement and fire fighting (15.22%), management occupations (15.22%), and sales jobs (7.61%).
+Sunny Side is a blue-collar town, with 46.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Sunny Side is a city of transportation and shipping workers, service providers, and sales and office workers.
+There are especially a lot of people living in Sunny Side who work in food service (11.08%), office and administrative support (8.65%), and sales jobs (7.57%).

-Sunny Side’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sunny Side’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sunny Side has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sunny Side has few renters and college students.
 But the biggest reason it is quieter in Sunny Side than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sunny Side may be for you.

-The per capita income in Sunny Side in 2022 was $22,462, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $89,848 for a family of four.
+The per capita income in Sunny Side in 2022 was $19,184, which is low income relative to Georgia and the nation.
+This equates to an annual income of $76,736 for a family of four.
 However, Sunny Side contains both very wealthy and poor people as well.
+Sunny Side also has one of the higher rates of people living in poverty in the nation, with 32.80% of its population below the federal poverty line.

 Sunny Side is an extremely ethnically-diverse city.
 The people who call Sunny Side home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sunny Side residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sunny Side include English, Irish, Scottish, German, and Guyanese.
+Important ancestries of people in Sunny Side include Irish, Swedish, German, European, and English.

 The most common language spoken in Sunny Side is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and Thai.

-Did you know that the neighborhood has more Haitian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.7% of this neighborhood's residents have Haitian ancestry.
+In fact, 7.6% of this neighborhood's residents have African ancestry.

 is also pretty special linguistically.
 Significantly, 1.8% of its residents five years old and above primarily speak Urdu, which is the national language of Pakistan, at home.
 While this may seem like a small percentage, it is higher than 98.7% of the neighborhoods in America.